taderuijter/nv-azure-function-node/README.md

 ## Testing authentication locally

-At the time of this writing, Function app authentication does not support a local development experience that has parity with the on-Azure runtime.
+At the time of writing, Function app authentication does not support a local development experience that has parity with the on-Azure runtime.
 You can still execute this locally with `func start` but the authentication functionality provided by the Function app service on Azure Authentication will not be invoked.

 However, you can emulate the behavior of Easy Auth in your local development environment by manually adding the headers that Easy Auth would add to your requests.
 For example, you can add the `X-MS-CLIENT-PRINCIPAL-ID` and `X-MS-TOKEN-AAD-ID-TOKEN` headers to your requests when you're testing your functions locally.

-Another approach is to create a middleware function that simulates Easy Auth by checking for a bearer token in the **`Authorization`** header of the request, decoding and validating the token, and adding the user information to the headers.
+Another approach is to create a middleware function that simulates Easy Auth by checking for a bearer token in the `Authorization` header of the request, decoding and validating the token, and adding the user information to the headers.
 You can use this middleware function when you're testing your functions locally, and disable it when you're running your functions in Azure.

 Please note that these approaches only simulate the behavior of Easy Auth and are not a perfect match.
 For example, they don't handle token refresh, and they might not support all authentication providers.
 For the most accurate testing, you should deploy your functions to Azure and test them there.